danielpuglisi/dotfiles/README.markdown

   symlinked in when you run `rake install`.
 - **topic/\*.completion.sh**: Any files ending in `completion.sh` get loaded
   last so that they get loaded after we set up zsh autocomplete functions.

-## add-ons

-There are a few things I use to make my life awesome.
-They're not a required dependency, but if you install them they'll make your life a bit more like a bubble bath.

-- If you want some more colors for things like `ls`, install grc: `brew install grc`.
-- If you install the excellent [rvm](http://rvm.beginrescueend.com) to manage multiple rubies, your current branch will show up in the prompt.
-Bonus.

 ## VIM notes
  Using Tim Popes [pathogen](https://github.com/tpope/vim-pathogen) plugin for plugin managmenet.